-- Dosh: Dosh is a great source of passive cash-back, as you simply link a debit or credit card and then earn points when you shop at participating retailers.
-You can also shop through Dosh’s mobile app or internet portal to take advantage of bonus offers.
+- Pei: A great source of passive cash-back, as you simply link a debit or credit card and then earn points when you shop at participating retailers.

 #9.
 Get Cash-Back Every Time You Use the Site

 Take your Amazon savings to the next level by stacking coupons and sales discounts with additional savings from these cash-back portals.

 - TopCashback works similarly to Rakuten and is also free to join.
 Cash-back posts in just four days, but you have to wait as long as 30 days to withdraw the funds.

 - Cashback Monitor is an offer aggregator that shows you which rewards sites currently provide you the most cash-back at a given time.
 It includes travel points/miles as well as credit card points, Swagbucks points and more.